georgymh/project-s/README.md

 # project-s
-This repo contains code from "Project S": the Summer project Ryan (@reevesrs24) and I (@georgymh) are developing.
+This repo contains code from "Project S": the Summer project (@reevesrs24) and I (@georgymh) are developing.